SymfonyCasts/symfony5/sfcasts/ep3-doctrine/foundry.md

 # Foundry: Fixture Model Factories

-In the `load()` method of tje fixture class, we can create as much dummy data as we want.
+In the `load()` method of the fixture class, we can create as much dummy data as we want.
 Right now... we're creating exactly *one* `Question`... which isn't making for a very realistic experience.